 There has been new researh that may indicate that consuming meat can increase your chances of developing cancer (especially colon cancer).
-Therefore, this week Mint Nutrition Clinic is focusing on processed meats and the colon cancer risks that they may increase.
+Therefore, this week Mint Nutrition Clinic and our nutritionists and registered dietitians are focusing on processed meats and the colon cancer risks that they may increase.
 Please be aware that this article is written by competent nutritionists that have been working for Mint Nutrition Clinic.

 Processed Meats and Colon Cancer Risk